 REM sleep, or Rapid Eye Movement sleep, is a very “active” stage.
 What’s happening during REM sleep:

-- Behind your eyelids, your eyes move rapidly from side to side
+- Behind the eyelids, the eyes move rapidly from side to side

 - Breathing speeds up and can become irregular